About Woman Vision

 Filmography: Woman Vision/Dee Mosbacher, MD, PhD

-Closets are Health Hazards: Gay and Lesbian Physicians Come Out: A slide tape and video presentation used in medical school human sexuality courses and conferences in the U.S. and Europe.
-Director/Producer, 1985.
+Closets are Health Hazards: Gay and Lesbian Physicians Come Out – a slide tape and video presentation (produced by Dee Mosbacher, directed by JEB—Joan E. Biren) used in medical school human sexuality courses and conferences in the U.S. and Europe.
+(1980)

-Lesbian Physicians on Practice, Patients, and Power: A 30-minute video sent by the American Association of Physicians for Human Rights to every medical school in the U.S. and Canada.
-Director/Producer, 1991.
+Lesbian Physicians on Practice, Patients, and Power – a 30-minute video (produced by Dee Mosbacher, directed by JEB-Joan E. Biren) sent by the American Association of Physicians for Human Rights to every medical school in the U.S. and Canada.
+(1991)

-All God's Children A 26-minute video which addresses lesbians, gays and spirituality in the African-American church.
-Director/Producer, 1996.
+All God's Children – a 26-minute film (co-produced / co-directed with Frances Reid and Sylvia Rhue) that addresses lesbians, gays and spirituality in the African-American church-going community.
+(1996)

-De Colores: A 28-minute bilingual documentary about how Latino families are replacing the deep roots of homophobia with the even deeper roots of love and tolerance.
-Executive Producer, 2001.
+De Colores – a 28-minute bilingual documentary (executive produced by Dee Mosbacher, produced by Peter Barbosa, co-directed by Peter Barbosa & Garret Lenoir) about how Latino families are replacing deep roots of homophobia with even deeper roots of love and acceptance.
+(2001)

 Links of Interest